NVIDIA/aistore/README.md

 > `make kill` will terminate local AIStore if it's already running.

-> To enable optional AIStore authentication server, execute instead `$ CREDDIR=/tmp/creddir AUTHENABLED=true make deploy`.
+> To enable an optional AIStore authentication server, execute instead `$ CREDDIR=/tmp/creddir AUTHENABLED=true make deploy`.
 For information on AuthN server, please see [AuthN documentation](authn/README.md).

 Finally, the `go test` (above) will create an ais bucket, configure it as a two-way mirror, generate thousands of random objects, read them all several times, and then destroy the replicas and eventually the bucket as well.

-Alternatively, if you happen to have Amazon and/or Google Cloud account, make sure to specify the corresponding bucket name when running `go test` For example, the following will download objects from your (presumably) S3 bucket and distribute them across AIStore:
+Alternatively, if you happen to have Amazon and/or Google Cloud account, make sure to specify the corresponding (S3 or GCS) bucket name when running `go test` commands.
+For example, the following will download objects from your (presumably) S3 bucket and distribute them across AIStore:

 ```shell
 $ BUCKET=myS3bucket go test ./tests -v -run=download